-^{112.} Id. at art.
+112. Id. at art.
 57(3).

-^{113.} See Singer, supra note 14, at 397-98.
+113. See Singer, supra note 14, at 397-98.

-^{114.} Military Robots and the Laws of War, supra note 16.
+114. Military Robots and the Laws of War, supra note 16.

-an advantage of using drones for targeting operations is that it actually promotes the humanitarian objective of sparing civilians by conducting more precise attacks on belligerents.117 Still, because of the location of the strikes-typically in civilian settings-there are almost always civilian casualties.118 Although one could argue that drones offer a more discriminating alternative to aerial bombing or traditional ground applications of force (tanks, long-range guns and missiles, etc.), it is incumbent upon a drone operator and commander to exercise judgment in determining when to conduct an attack where there are co-located civilians or where the targets themselves are difficult to identify.
+116. Koh, supra note 1.
+Koh continues: "In my experience, the principles of distinction and proportionality that the United States applies are not just recited at meetings.
+They are implemented an advantage of using drones for targeting operations is that it actually promotes the humanitarian objective of sparing civilians by conducting more precise attacks on belligerents.
+Still, because of the location of the strikes-typically in civilian settings-there are almost always civilian casualties.
+Although one could argue that drones offer a more discriminating alternative to aerial bombing or traditional ground applications of force (tanks, long-range guns and missiles, etc.), it is incumbent upon a drone operator and commander to exercise judgment in determining when to conduct an attack where there are co-located civilians or where the targets themselves are difficult to identify.